Cosmin-Croitoriu/CV/README.md

 Makers helped me discover a new power - quick learning abilities - learn new concepts and apply them to a range of different problems that serve various purposes.

 #### Adaptable
-I am not afraid to try new things, experiement and learn from experiences to improve.
-As a bank staff for NHS I used to work different roles all the time and I enjoyed being part of different teams and learn how they work and how they connect to other services.
+I love to try new things, experiement and learn from experiences to improve.

 #### Teamwork
-I love being part of a team, share my ideas and learn from others.
+ I love being part of a team, able to integrate very fast in any team environment, share my ideas and learn from others.

 ####